FFFF-0000h/Tech-Scrolls/README.md

 ## S

 - **SaaS (Software as a Service)**: Software as a service (SaaS) is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
 It is sometimes referred to as "on-demand software".

+- **salting**: (In cybersecurity) the process of adding random values to the end of data, like a password, and then hashing the value.
+This protects against brute force attacks (when an [attacker](#a) tries every possible combination of letters and numbers until the password is found) as it makes it harder for an attacker to guess.

 - **sandbox**: a testing environment that isolates untested code changes and outright experimentation from the production environment or repository, in the context of software development including Web development and revision control.